 In conclusion

-The UK SME Finance Charter has been designed to promote education and clarity to SME owners looking to re-build and grow their businesses after a turbulent few years.
-The five pledges enable lenders to re-assure business owners that they are ready to support them post-Brexit and post-COVID-19, give guidance on the application process, treat customers fairly, and promote resources from the British Business Bank.
+The UK SME Finance Charter has been designed to educate and clarify for SME owners looking to rebuild and grow their businesses after a turbulent few years.
+The five pledges enable lenders to reassure business owners that they are ready to support them post-Brexit and post-COVID-19, give guidance on the application process, treat customers fairly, and promote resources from the British Business Bank.

-A number of lenders have signed up to the SME Finance Charter, including the Bank of Scotland, Barclays UK, HSBC, Lloyds Bank, NatWest, RBS, Santander UK, and Virgin Money UK, among others.
+A number of lenders have signed up to the SME Finance Charter, including the Bank of Scotland, Barclays UK, HSBC, Lloyds Bank, NatWest, RBS, Santander UK, and Virgin Money UK.
 Should your company be among them?
-That’s up to you, however, the benefits of offering small businesses a strong message of support are clear.
+That’s up to you; however, the benefits of offering small businesses a strong message of support are clear.

 To find out more about how we’re working with Codat to empower you to offer innovative, digital SME loans, book a demo.